TaleStation/TaleStation/.github/CONTRIBUTING.md

 https://github.com/tgstation/tgstation/blob/master/.github/CONTRIBUTING.md

-## Welcome to talestation!
+## Welcome to TaleStation!

-talestation is a never-ending project with a simple goal, to create an enjoyable RP experience using /TG/ code.
+TaleStation is a never-ending project with a simple goal, to create an enjoyable RP experience using /TG/ code.
 Together, we'll make an experience everyone can enjoy.

 To get started, please review the following segements (after reading /TG/s).